sgdxbc/neatworks/README.md

 }
 ```

-Then a `UdpTransport<A>` implements both `Transport<BMessage>` and `Transport<CMessage>` by wrapping them into `AMessage` before transmitting, so the transport can be shared with the sub-sessions.
-The sub-sessions can be agnostic to this fact by working with `impl Transport<BMessage>` and `impl Transport<CMessage>`.
+Then a `UdpTransport<AMessage>` implements both `Transport<BMessage>` and `Transport<CMessage>` by wrapping them into `AMessage` before transmitting, so session A can shared the transport with the sub-sessions.
+By working with `impl Transport<BMessage>` and `impl Transport<CMessage>`, sub-sessions are unmodified for the fact that all sessions are sending messages in the form of `AMessage`.
 Notice that the incoming messages for the sub-sessions will end up in session A's event loop, so session A should relay the messages into sub-sessions event loop manually, act as a middleware if necessary.

 **Monitor background tasks.** Applications should avoid spawn detached tasks.
 Besides potential memory leaking, a detached task may panic without panicking the whole process, affect other tasks in unpredictable ways.